-Sex Hormone Production begins in the hypothalamus—the control center of the brain.
+Sex Hormone Production begins in the hypothalamus — the control center of the brain.
 The Hypothalamus receives signals from the body to produce Testosterone or Estrogen, and sex hormone precursors are released.
 Gonadotropin-Releasing Hormone is issued by the Hypothalamus, where it then travels to the Pituitary.

 The Pituitary Gland responds to this stimulation by releasing Luteinizing Hormone and Follicle-Stimulating Hormone, which then travel to the sex organs, promoting normal function in both men and women.
 For men, Testosterone Production is triggered primarily by Leutenizing Hormone, which triggers interstitial cells in the Testes and Adrenal Glands to produce Testosterone.

-What Is the Importance of Sex Hormone-Binding Globulin?
+What is the Importance of Sex Hormone-Binding Globulin?

 After Testosterone is produced, it is then distributed throughout the body via Sex Hormone-Binding Globulin.
 SHBG is responsible for binding to Estrogen, Testosterone, and Dihydrotestosterone (DHT), so that they can perform their vital duties.
 SHBG is secreted by the liver and is responsible for controlling the level of these hormones that remain unbound in the bloodstream.

-SHBG is incredibly important, but when it is present in concentrations that are too high, it depletes active reserves of Free Testosterone.
+SHBG is incredibly important, but when it is present in concentrations that are too high, it depletes existing reserves of Free Testosterone.
 Though SHBG helps distribute these hormones, unbound Testosterone is the reactive form that benefits the human body.
 SHBG production is highly correlated with Cortisol Levels in the blood.

 Cortisol is the body’s primary stress hormone.
 It helps us wake up in the morning, and it also increases dramatically in times of stress, triggering the fight-or-flight response.
 Perhaps as a result of our highly evolved brains, we are prone to a condition known as Chronic Stress.
-In the case of Chronic Stress, the body releases constantly elevated levels of Cortisol, which has a profoundly negative effect on the human physiology.
+In the case of Chronic Stress, the body releases constantly elevated levels of Cortisol, which has a profoundly adverse effect on the human physiology.
 Since Cortisol causes Free Testosterone Levels to drop, it is associated with impaired metabolism and anabolism, meaning that it makes it both easier to gain weight and harder to lose muscle.

 SHBG Sequesters Testosterone

 Though SHBG plays an integral role in hormone maintenance, when Hormone Levels fall out of balance, either due to stress, age, or other factors, this has a negative impact on your body’s ability to utilize sufficient Testosterone to maximize health and vitality.
-Because SHBG plays such a powerful role in Testosterone utilization, it’s important to test Free Testosterone, Total Testosterone, and SHBG Concentrations when evaluating for Low-T. Total Testosterone is the combination of Bound Testosterone and Free Testosterone, which measure the amount of Testosterone present in the bloodstream, whereas Free Testosterone reveals the amount of Testosterone actively available for your body to use.
+Because SHBG plays such a dominant role in Testosterone utilization, it’s vital to test Free Testosterone, Total Testosterone, and SHBG Concentrations when evaluating for Low-T. Total Testosterone is the combination of Bound Testosterone and Free Testosterone, which measure the amount of Testosterone present in the bloodstream, whereas Free Testosterone reveals the amount of Testosterone actively available for your body to use.

 If you have elevated SHBG Levels, this is a strong suggestion that your Testosterone-Related Issues are the result of underlying factors such as depression, anxiety, and stress.
-Under most circumstances, SHBG Levels are antagonistic to Free Testosterone Levels—The more SHBG in the bloodstream, the less Free Testosterone.
+Under most circumstances, SHBG Levels are antagonistic to Free Testosterone Levels — The more SHBG in the bloodstream, the less Free Testosterone.
 Having Low Levels of Free Testosterone is just as bad as having low levels of Total Testosterone, meaning that your libido, cognitive focus, energy levels, and metabolism are highly at risk.
 SHBG can even provide insight into the effectiveness of your body’s insulin production!

-What Are Unbound Hormones?
+What are Unbound Hormones?

 Another term for Free Testosterone is Unbound Testosterone.
 Most hormones are affected by transport hormones in the bloodstream, which means that there are both Unbound and Bound Hormones in the blood at any given time.

-There has been a major shift in how we understand Testosterone over the last generation, leading to an increased emphasis on evaluating SHBG Levels and how they impact overall the overall physiological activity.
+There has been a significant shift in how we understand Testosterone over the last generation, leading to an increased emphasis on evaluating SHBG Levels and how they impact the overall physiological activity.
 Sometimes this means that Testosterone Replacement Therapy isn’t necessary.
 Other times this means that Low-T Treatment is modified as a result of the impact of SHBG.

 The most important thing that has changed is that Hormone Clinics and HRT Specialists recognize that healthy Total Testosterone Levels don’t tell the whole story.
 In fact, Low Levels of SHBG aren’t ideal either, because they could be indicative of other issues such as Insulin Resistance and Diabetes.
-As is true with any hormone, neither elevated or suppressed Hormones are healthy, what’s important is to strike a balance in the normal range, also known as the Goldilocks Zone.
-Not too High; Not too Low—Just Right.
+As is true with any hormone, neither elevated or suppressed Hormones are healthy.
+What’s important is to strike a balance in the normal range, also known as the Goldilocks Zone.
+Not too High; Not too Low — Just Right.